 Special Education Law, 2nd Edition is

-available in two versions: as a book and as a book & e-book combo.
+available in three versions: as a book and as a book, e-book combo, and PDF Download.

 Book (456 pages, 8 1/2" x 11", perfect bound, $29.95